Moon95-coder/Moon95-coder/README.md

 ## Welcome! 👋

-My name is Myla and I am a C++ programmer based in the United States.
+I am a C++ programmer based in the United States.

 I love using C++ and Python to code a large variety of projects!